-- In-Place Upgrade with Ambari 2.4 [19]

-- In-Place Upgrade with Ambari 2.0-2.2 [21]
+- In-Place Upgrade with Ambari 2.5 or Newer [16] - In-Place Upgrade with Ambari 2.4 [18]

-- In-Place Upgrade without Ambari [22]

-4.1.1.
-In-Place Upgrade with Ambari 2.4
+5.1.1.
+In-Place Upgrade with Ambari 2.5 or Newer

-When using SmartSense 1.1 or 1.2, you can upgrade to SmartSense 1.3 without uninstalling SmartSense:
+You can upgrade to SmartSense 1.4.x without uninstalling SmartSense:

 - 1. Log in to Ambari web UI and stop the SmartSense service. - 2.
-Upgrade binaries on the HST server and all HST agents on every node in the cluster, assuming that the Ambari 2.4 repository is configured on all nodes in the cluster: - RHEL or CentOS yum upgrade smartsense-hst
+Upgrade binaries on the HST server and all HST agents on every node in the cluster, assuming that the Ambari repository is configured on all nodes in the cluster: - RHEL or CentOS yum upgrade smartsense-hst